sky-uk/ruby-bootcamp/exercises/rake/readme.md

 ```
 Technically the `desc 'Some description here'` part is optional but it's good practice.
 Especially if you want to help new users as they can use `rake -T` or `rake --tasks` to get a list of tasks with their descriptions.
 Try getting a list of tasks for our Rakefile using one of those commands then run the 'date' task with `rake date`.

-By default the `rake` command looks for the file `./Rakefile` but you can provide a path to an alternate Rakefile: `rake --rakefile lib/tasks/alternate_path_rakefile.rake date`
+By default the `rake` command looks for the file `./Rakefile` but you can provide a path to an alternate Rakefile.
+This isn't common but we're using it in this exercise, try this: `rake --rakefile lib/tasks/alternate_path_rakefile.rake date`

 ## Common types of tasks
 * [RuboCop](https://github.com/bbatsov/rubocop) to check code against style guidelines.
 Try `rake --rakefile lib/tasks/rubocop.rake style` then have a read of the rake task file.